All images © by Roberto Piperno, owner of the domain. Write to email@example.com.

 The royal tombs unearthed at Mycenae in 1876 have provided archaeologists with many artefacts of exceptional interest which led to understanding the level of refinement attained by that civilization which lasted five centuries from 1600 to 1100 BC; its sudden decline is attributed to the invasion of Argolis by tribes coming from the north.

 Overall view of the southern walls of Mycenae

-Bastion protecting the main gate, which is located at its right end
+Bastion protecting the Gate of the Lions, which is located at its right end

 The most impressive section of the walls is located near the main gate; it is a long bastion the height of which is enhanced by that of the underlying rock; the right side of the image shows the remains of a square tower which stood opposite the bastion and which completed the protection of the gate.

 Gate of the Lions: (left) the lintel and the boulder above it seen from the interior; (centre) view from the outside; (right) holes which housed the hinges of the door